 ELECTIONS

-Candidates must meet student leader requirements as outlined in the Student Code of Conduct and follow the Election Code contained in the Bylaws.
-Once the candidates’ eligibility to run for an office has been confirmed, they will be required to view a Mandatory Candidate Orientation and obtain a score of 80% on the post-orientation quiz.
+For information about the election process and rules regarding campaigning, the Candidate Orientation is available here.
+Candidates must meet the requirements as outlined in the SGA Bylaws and follow the Election Code contained in the Bylaws available on SGA's PIN profile.
+Once the candidates’ eligibility to run for office has been confirmed, they will be required to view the Candidate Orientation and obtain a score of 80% on the post-orientation quiz.

 Election Commission